 The architecture is distinctively Victorian throughout Cobh, and the town itself boasts various tourist attractions for all the family to enjoy.
 Enjoy your time in Cobh!

 Cobh is a popular cruise stop during the summer months with magnificent liners berthing frequently.
 Cruise days are special days in Cobh.
 Our cruise guests always bring out the best in the town, generating a special atmosphere of fun and relaxation.
 With added entertainment provided on cruise day, these are often the days memories are made of.
 For the current Cruise Ship schedule of visiting Ships into Cobh, please visit Port of Cork.

 Points of Interest

-A focal point in the town, John F Kennedy Park is a striking promenade at the waters edge.
-A favourite place for both locals and visitors to relax with stunning views onto the water, you might even be lucky enough to catch a band recital in the bandstand on a warm sunny day!
+Overlooking Cork Harbour you will find a striking promenade at the waters edge.
+A favourite place for both locals and visitors to relax with stunning views onto the water.
+You might even be lucky enough to catch a band recital on a warm sunny day!
 The promenade also features 2 old cannons dating back to the mid late 19th century.

 A monument dedicated to the passengers of Titanic designed and crafted by local artist Michael Donovan can be found on the corner of Pearce Square and West Beach.

 Lusitania Peace Memorial

 The monument in the centre of the town square was designed by Jerome Connor, and commemorates the victims of the Lusitania tragedy.
 The memorial depicts the Angel of peace bowing over two fishermen who helped in the rescue of the victims.